jelmd/snmp-export/generator/README.md

         lookup: cmcIIIVarName
         rename: name
 ```
-The OID of `cmcIIIVarName` is `1.3.6.1.4.1.2606.7.4.2.2.1.3` and if the value of the `cmcIIIVarDeviceIndex` is `123` and the value of `cmcIIIVarIndex` is `345` the would lookup `1.3.6.1.4.1.2606.7.4.2.2.1.3.123.345` to get the value for the label `cmcIIIVarName`, which gets finally renamed to `name`.
+The OID of `cmcIIIVarName` is `1.3.6.1.4.1.2606.7.4.2.2.1.3`.
+If the value of the `cmcIIIVarDeviceIndex` is `123` and the value of `cmcIIIVarIndex` is `345` the exporter would lookup `1.3.6.1.4.1.2606.7.4.2.2.1.3.123.345` to get the value for the label `cmcIIIVarName`, which gets finally renamed to `name`.

 If `source_indexes` contains an empty list, and a lookup value is given, the lookup result gets inserted into the related metric as a new label.
 The label name is the same as the lookup name, the label value the lookup result.
-If the lookup value is a chain (i.e. it contains `|`), the value gets split into a list of lookup values, which finally get all inserted as labels into the metric.
+If the lookup value is a chain (i.e. it contains `|`), the value gets split into a list of lookup names, which finally get all inserted as labels into the metric.
 However, a possible `rename` and/or `revalue` option gets applied to the last lookup within the list, only.
 So if one needs to mangle all, one should configure a single lookup for each label.
 E.g.:
 ```
       - source_indexes: []
         mprefix: [cmcTcUnit1Status]